The overall goal of the Judaica program is to give each child a sense of pride in our Jewish heritage

 There is nothing more important to us as parents than for our children to be proud of who they are.
-We encourage children to hold steadfastly to their values; to treat everyone with respect; to celebrate the joy of being Jewish; and develop a wealth of inner resources that will enable them to grow and mature.
-In order for a child to be proud of his/her heritage, he/she must be able to understand it, love it, and be comfortable with it.
+We encourage children to hold steadfastly to their values, to treat everyone with respect, to celebrate the joy of being Jewish, and develop a wealth of inner resources that will enable them to grow and mature.
+In order for children to be proud of their heritage, they must be able to understand it, love it, and be comfortable with it.

 Educational studies suggest additional benefits of early foreign language education:

 - Improves overall school performance and produces superior problem-solving skills

 - Enhances listening skills a greater sensitivity to language builds

 - Helps students statistically outperform their peers in standardized verbal testing